-The Adventist Bolingbrook Hospital Health Information Management (HIM) Department ensures that accurate, complete and dependable health information is available for the care you receive in our facilities.
+The AMITA Health Adventist Medical Center Bolingbrook Health Information Management (HIM) Department ensures that accurate, complete and dependable health information is available for the care you receive in our facilities.
 It also retains the health information according to state and federal laws and makes it available to our patients.

 How To Request Your Medical Records

 - Free online access: Create an online patient account for a safe, simple way to access information from your electronic health record (EHR).
 For privacy and security reasons, some records will not be available online.